Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

 Podcasts are a hot new content format.
 But they’re really not so hot in terms of engagement.
 It is difficult to measure true engagement since listeners can’t click on a link while they’re listening to the audio.
 The only metrics you really have are downloads and subscribers.
 And many podcasts have few to no downloads or subscribers.

 Of the two primary metrics, I’d use subscribers to measure fan interest since it does take some effort to subscribe.
 Go to wherever you are hosting your podcast and find the number of subscribers or followers (however your podcast host refers to them).

 Number of podcast subscribers = Engaged podcast fans

 Calculating Your Book Sales Forecast

-I’ve estimated that 1% of your potential fans may actually end up purchasing your books, and even that might be optimistic these days.
-But you need a point to start forecasting, and 1% is a conservative number until you have enough historical sales and author platform data to make more accurate projections.
+I’ve estimated that one percent of your potential fans may actually end up purchasing your books, and even that might be optimistic these days.
+But you need a point to start forecasting, and one percent is a conservative number until you have enough historical sales and author platform data to make more accurate projections.

-Add up all your engaged fan numbers as discussed here, and multiply by 1 percent.
+Add up all your engaged fan numbers, as discussed here, and multiply by one percent.

 Total number of engaged fans X 1% = Annual Book Sales Forecast